• Skip to primary navigation

 Recipe

-Detox Moroccan lentil stew is a gluten free recipe that will help cleanse your body this fall.
+Moroccan lentil stew is a gluten free dinner that's super healthy!
 This hearty stew is full of sweet potatoes, lentils, turmeric, and vegetables.
-Make this healthy stew in your crock pot or on the stovetop and get your clean eating and weight loss goals back on track fast.
+Make this healthy stew in your crock pot or on the stovetop and get your clean eating goals back on track fast.

 Print Pin FavoriteSaved!
 Rate